-Ultimately, if you are facing any type of drug charges, you need to seek the advice of an experienced criminal defense attorney.
-You could be facing serious jail time.
-If you have questions regarding drug trafficking or distribution, or any other criminal defense matters, please contact Ketcham Law for a consultation by calling us at (205) 296-4233.
+If you have questions regarding warrants, probable cause, or any other criminal defense matters, please contact Ketcham Law for a consultation by calling us at (205) 296-4233.